-Whether you're one of the many international students weighing the relative merits of a handful of fields prior to taking the plunge into a degree program, or if you've already decided to study IT, it is worth noting some of the benefits to study computer science in the US.
-For any number of reasons—the overwhelming job placement rates of graduates, the high starting salaries, or the variety of applications—the decision to study IT is the third most popular decision for international students seeking degrees in the United States.
+Whether you're one of the many international students weighing the relative merits of a handful of fields prior to making your final decision, or if you've already decided to study IT, it is worth noting some of the benefits to study computer science in the US.

-The field of computer science is a vast discipline with many sub-disciplines and applications that span every industry.
+The field of computer science is a vast, constantly expanding discipline with many sub-disciplines and applications that span virtually every industry.
 Generally speaking, computer science is the study of computer technology, with focus on software systems for the most part, although there is some focus on hardware .
-However, that definition doesn't nearly grasp the full range of sub-disciplines (most of which are full-fledged specialized disciplines in and of themselves) encompassed in the field such as: networking, data systems, game development, telecommunications, artificial intelligence, robotics, simulation and modeling, statistics, cryptography, and computational physics and chemistry.
+However, that definition doesn't nearly grasp the full range of sub-disciplines (most of which are full-fledged specialized disciplines in and of themselves) encompassed in the field such as networking, data systems, game development, telecommunications, artificial intelligence, robotics, simulation and modeling, statistics, cryptography, and computational physics and chemistry.
 As you can imagine, as the world grows more and more reliant on technology, computer science becomes a crucial part of any industry, company, or operation.
-This endless variety of career specialization within the field means that the demand for computer science students is incredibly high, and an undergraduate computer science degree can be attained at most institutions in the US, with more strict specialization taking place at the graduate level.
-This ensures international students who decide to study computer science in the US will be able to customize their college experience to fit their unique desires and needs, with programs available at optimal locations, optimal cost, and more.
+This endless variety of career specialization within the field means that the demand for computer science students is incredibly high, and an undergraduate computer science degree can be attained at almost any institution in the US, with more strict specialization taking place at the graduate level.
+This ensures that international students who decide to study computer science in the US will be able to customize their college experience to fit their unique desires and needs, with programs available at optimal locations, optimal cost, and more.

 The amount of international students choosing to study computer science in the United States, in correspondence with the demand for skilled workers in this field, is growing exponentially.
 According to the World University Rankings , computer science is tied at $116,000 as the degree with the fifth-highest reported median salary mid-career.
 One of the biggest problems facing today’s college graduates, and a problem that is growing increasingly pervasive, is the problem of not finding relevant career opportunities post-graduation.
 Computer science is one of the fields that is an obvious exception to this issue, as there will likely never be a shortage of demand for skilled workers in this field, and you are practically guaranteed a meaningful, successful, and engaging career upon graduation.
 Many computer science departments boast career-track job placement over 90%..
 Not only do those who study IT have the security of employment awaiting them, chances are that the student will have the luxury of choosing the career that fits them and their passions best due to the ubiquitous application of computer science across industries.
 Whether an application in entertainment, engineering, government, medicine, communications, education, defense, or business and commerce, the world turns on technology and those with computer science degrees will have their pick of how to utilize their in-demand skills in a lucrative career of their choosing.